dashpay/docs/introduction/features.rst

 In addition to traditional Proof of Work (PoW) rewards for mining Dash, users are also rewarded for running and maintaining special servers called masternodes.
 Thanks to this innovative two tier network, Dash can offer innovative features in a trustless and decentralized way.
 Masternodes are used to power PrivateSend, InstantSend, and the governance and treasury system.
 Users are rewarded for running masternodes; 45% of the block reward is allocated to pay the masternode network.
+You can view practical guides on all topics relating to masternodes :ref:`here <masternodes>`.

 Masternodes enable the following services: